Kevin-Haigis-Lab/speclet/README.md

 There are two ['conda'](https://docs.conda.io/en/latest/) environments for this project: the first `speclet` for modeling and analysis, the second `speclet_smk` for the pipelines.
 They can be created using the following commands.
-Hee, we use ['mamba'](https://github.com/mamba-org/mamba) as a drop-in replacement for 'conda' to speed up the installation process.
+Here, we use ['mamba'](https://github.com/mamba-org/mamba) as a drop-in replacement for 'conda' to speed up the installation process.

 ```bash
 conda install -n base -c conda-forge mamba